 Theme % Description and Examples Illustrative Quotes Mental health 60% Similar to what was expressed related to mental health needs in their communities, youth shared with greater intensity their own experiences with stress, pressure, and burnout.
 Depression, anxiety, and trauma due to the COVID-19 pandemic and community violence were widely shared across groups.
 A theme of balancing between school, parental expectations, other responsibilities, and social life was consistent across several groups.
 Other sources of stress and toxicity include expectations around physical appearance and beauty, often exacerbated by social media.
 Challenges of not talking about mental health issues due to stigma and accessing mental health resources like therapy (long wait times for appointments, limited number of therapists within insurance networks, difficulty finding information, need for parental consent, lack of affordable options) were also raised by participants.
-"I said the most important issues when it comes to youth nowadays, was mental health.
+'I said the most important issues when it comes to youth nowadays, was mental health.
 Although COVID-19 does affect our physical health quite a bit I feel like mental issues right now are more prevalent, because as we're starting to like go back and forth between the COVID restrictions.
 I feel likeit's a lot easier for everyone, especially the youth, to feel overwhelmed.
 Especially how like earlier, she talked about how her friend was getting overwhelmed with schoolwork.
 I feel like the pandemic and the two years of completely virtual school has like really made it hard for us to get used to our pace when it comes to schoolwork, and academics, and extracurriculars now that we're like starting to uplift those restrictions.
-It's really hard to keep up with everything when you haven't done it at all for like two years, and it's like quite abrupt as well."
-"On the subject of mental health, a lot of the times people my age will joke about it it's become such amaybe convenient or casual topic that you can't ever really tell when someone's serious about something.
-Like it's just hard to determine who actually needs help."
-"I have heard people call our generation the generation of mental health.
+It's really hard to keep up with everything when you haven't done it at all for like two years, and it's like quite abrupt as well." ''On the subject of mental health, a lot of the times people my age will joke about t it's become such amaybe convenient or casual topic that you can't ever really tell when someone's serious about something.
+Like it's just hard to determine who actually needs help." ''I have heard people call our generation the generation of mental health.
 Some people in the older generation don't take it as seriously as it's supposed to be.
 They think that it's just 'oh, you're sadgo to church, go pray, go read the Bible'-it's always the same answer.
-So I think our biggest issue is mental health as the younger generation."
-"How things are portrayed toward youth.
+So I think our biggest issue is mental health as the younger generation." ''How things are portrayed toward youth.
 I feel like we see a lot of things, pick up on a lot of things that they're not and it'll turn out bad for themlike anorexia or especially with the oversized community.
-Because I feel like people equal health as in you're not bigger but in all actuality, you can be healthy in any size, and I feel like that targets children more than it should."
-"It's not always easy to talk to people, like actually have a conversation about your mental health with everybody because not everybody's gonna careit's be
+Because I feel like people equal health as in you're not bigger but in all actuality, you can be healthy in any size, and I feel like to somebody about my mental health and they just like 'I don't care.'
+So with that, you shut down and you don't wanna tak to anybody because you feel like you can't takk